Climate Jargon

 Enhanced Geothermal System (EGS): Producing electric power from underground heat after drilling and fracking

-Enhanced oil recovery: Producing more oil from a well by pumping in high-pressure carbon dioxide
+Enhanced oil recovery: Producing more oil from a well by pumping in carbon dioxide

-Enteric fermentation: When livestock, especially cattle, produce the greenhouse gas methane during digestion
+Enteric fermentation: When livestock, especially cattle, produce methane climate pollution during digestion

 Environmental Protection Agency (EPA): Part of U.S. government that protects the environment through environmental impact reports, research, education, and enforcing environmental laws

-Evaporative demand: How much water that dry air, high temperatures, wind, and sunlight can remove from a surface
+Evaporative demand: How much water that dry air, high temperatures, wind, and sunlight can evaporate from a surface

-Exponential growth: Growth that doubles every time period
+Exponential growth: Fast growth that doubles every time period

 Extreme weather: Weather like heat waves, hurricanes, floods, and droughts